 Coconuts have saved lives throughout the millennium.
 Attributed for rehabilitating and saving soldiers in World War II because of its similarity to blood plasma, the coconut, given as a sterile IV drip is not just the luxury oil of the tropics.
 Documentation of it extends to 1,500 BC as an Ayurvedic treatment for various ailments.
 The antiviral and antibacterial properties come from its MCT’s, or medium chain fatty acids/triglycerides and more recent articles, such as tsunami survivors who sustained themselves on coconuts, continue to populate the news.

 Next time you are sitting under the shade-giving tree on your day off or vacation, give thanks to this plant which has endured ocean travel, wars, natural disaster and time and continues to purify our bodies with its powerful goodness.
 To find fresh coconut water on St. Croix, just keep your eyes open, you might find an old, but still good nut on the beach, or see someone chopping at the market or along the side of the road, or maybe you know of a tree that no one picks from.
+You can also find them at the local farmers markets.
 Eat and drink your fill while you are here and let us know how it has benefited you!